MarwanEsm/Portfolio/README.md

 ### Features ###

-* Responsive Design: The app is designed to be responsive and accessible on various devices, including desktops, tablets, and mobile phones.
 * Dynamic Routing: Next.js provides efficient client-side routing, enabling smooth navigation between different sections of the portfolio.
 * Custom Styling: The app uses custom styling with CSS modules or styled-components for a unique and visually appealing design.